Sparse Classification: a scalable discrete optimization perspective: Introduction

 Regarding accuracy, such phase transition phenomena are actually not specific to regression problems but are observed in many data analysis and signal processing contexts \citep{donoho2006breakdown,donoho2009observed}.
 Surprisingly, little if no work focused on classification problems specifically.
-Guarantees in terms $\ell_2$ error have been obtained in the so-called 1-bit compressed sensing setting \citep{boufounos20081, gupta2010sample, plan2013one, jacques2013robust} but they do not precisely address the question of support recovery.
-Sparse classification in itself has mainly been regarded as a feature selection problem \citep{dash1997feature} and greedy procedures such as Recursive Feature Elimination \citep{guyon2002gene} have shown the most successful.
+Guarantees in terms of $\ell_2$ error have been obtained in the so-called $1$-bit compressed sensing setting \citep{boufounos20081, gupta2010sample, plan2013one, jacques2013robust} but they do not precisely address the question of support recovery. { In recent work, \citet{scarlett2017limits} offer a comprehensive treatment of information theoretic limitations in support recovery for both linear and $1$-bit compressed sensing, in some regimes of noise and sparsity. } Sparse classification in itself has mainly been regarded as a feature selection problem \citep{dash1997feature} and greedy procedures such as Recursive Feature Elimination \citep{guyon2002gene} have shown the most successful.

-In this paper, we adapt and generalize the methodology of \citet{bertsimas2016cio} to formulate exact sparse classification as a binary convex optimization problem and propose a tractable numerical algorithm to solve it in high dimensions.
-We also provide an information-theoretic sufficient condition for support recovery in classification similar to those obtained by \citet{wainwright2009information} for regression.
+In this paper, we formulate exact sparse classification as a binary convex optimization problem, propose a tractable cutting-plane algorithm { and a stochastic variant} to solve it in high dimensions.
+We also provide an information-theoretic sufficient condition for support recovery in classification that complements existing results in the literature for 1-bit compressed sensing.